Self-reflection

 As a student, it’s easy to get caught up in lectures, deadlines, and exams.
 Still, it’s important to regularly take a step back and reflect on yourself, on your path, on your competences, on your needs.
+Self-reflection is not only a crucial tool for personal growth, but also for shaping a career aligned with your passion and your strengths.

 It’s a practical skill that helps you understand your values, skills, and what motivates you.